I’m A Shopper

 My doctor friend Col decided this was the plan of action we would take and I couldn’t have agreed more.
 This was a fabulous idea and I couldn’t wait for the appointment to get started.
 Today was going to be a very good day!

 I’d walk into the examination room, get checked out and answer questions.
 This neurologist would finally see ~ what the others could not!
 He would give a definitive diagnosis, (preferably nothing too debilitating), then we could get the ball rolling with a treatment plan and/or cure before my symptoms progressed any further.
 Afterwards Col and I would have dinner downtown with our dear friend Nora, who worked nearby.
-We would probably dine el fresco since it was usually a gorgeous summertime day in the Windy City.
+We would probably dine el fresco since it was summertime and a gorgeous day in the Windy City.

 The ~ unsuspecting neurologist ~ walked in, asked me some questions, tested my reflexes, watched me walk, and said “I’m going to send in another doctor to see you,” all under 15 minutes.
 Wow, this was a new record, every other neurology appointment lasted a minimum of 1 - 2 hours or longer.